Philanthropy of BTS: Accomplishments

 The campaign raised an additional ₩106 million within just two months of its launch—by January 17, 2018—taking the global funds total to ₩606 million.
 In November 2018, UNICEF Korea announced that over ₩1.6 billion ($1.4 million) had been raised.
 By June 2019, cumulative worldwide funds had surpassed ₩2.4 billion.

 By December 2020, the #BTSLoveMyself hashtag had been used across social media over 14 million times, with the campaign's global funds totalling ₩3.2 billion ($2.8 million).
 This number rose to ₩4.2 billion ($3.67 million) by October 2021.
 Per an April 2024 campaign update, over $6.6 million has been raised between the band and its fans as of March 2024.

+By the campaign's conclusion in 2025, it had raised approximately ₩9.3 billion over eight years.

 Accolades

 The Love Myself campaign won a UNICEF Inspire Award in the 'Best Integrated Campaigns and Events' category at the 2020 UNICEF Inspire Awards.
 Held annually by UNICEF Headquarters, the ceremony honours the "most innovative and inspiring" global UNICEF campaigns of the year across 18 categories.
 The 'Integrated Campaigns and Events' category awards campaigns that have generated the biggest influence and inspiration in areas including promoting children's rights, fundraising, and public relations.
 For the 2020 edition, 100 campaigns across 50 countries were considered, with winners selected through a combination of online votes by UNICEF employees worldwide and the evaluation of a judges' panel.

+In December 2025, BTS received a Presidential Commendation at the 5th Korea Good Donation Awards for the Love Myself campaign, becoming the first Korean singers to receive the honor.